·

 30#.
 Incorporate Abstract Mountain Art

-Choose pieces with gold leaf accents or deep indigo tones to add a pop of luxury and color.
-Art serves as a conversation starter and a way to inject your personal style into the mountain environment.
+Choose statement pieces with subtle gold leaf accents or rich, deep indigo tones to add a strategic pop of luxury, warmth, and depth to your interior.

 31#.
 Design an Open Chef’s Kitchen